Edit this page

 }

-A .jsx or .vue file is meant to be client-/server-side runtime code (it isn't used for defining configuration logic).
-It therefore makes sense to treat .jsx and .vue imports as pointer imports.
+.jsx or .vue files are client/server runtime code (they usually aren't used for configuration).
+Thus Vike treats .jsx and .vue imports as pointer imports.

 Config code isn't runtime code